sarasrking/Introduction-to-Jupyter-Notebooks/04 How do Jupyter Notebooks work?.md

 - In small groups, take a look at an example of a Jupyter Notebook in GitHub.
 Start here: (https://github.com/ingridbmason/Intro-to-Jupyter/blob/master/AARNet_Intro_Jupyter.ipynb)
 - See if you can identify the cells, what is input and what is output, and what is markdown.
 Discuss the types of output.
 - Examine the code.
 Different colours are used.
 Have you seen that before?
 Why do you think different colours are used?
 - If you have seen or used the command line before, can you think of any reasons why Notebooks might be easier to use?
 Discuss your ideas and experiences with the group.
-If you haven't used the command line before, do you think notebooks might be more helpful to you?
+If you haven't used the command line before, have a think about why notebooks could be less daunting for beginners.